In this month’s edition of Mission Muscle, guest fitness blogger Linton McClain talks about resetting your ‘fitness focus’ after summer.

 Personal Trainer, Superior Body Sculpting

-RELATED: Mission Muscle | Matters of the Heart
+RELATED: Mission Muscle | Creatures of Habit

 For more information on health and wellness visit www.sbsculptme.com.